Jessica Harris (Hollyoaks): Storylines

 Jessica's boiler breaks and she asks Danny Valentine (David Judge) to fix it for the housewarming party for John Paul McQueen (James Sutton).
 The boiler remains faulty and carbon monoxide leaks.
 During the party Kris and Jessica also share a brief romantic encounter.
 Zak ignores a smoke alarm warning and carbon monoxide causes the party guests to become ill and pass out.
 Jessica worries about legal action, but the college accept all responsibility.
 Jessica allows John Paul to move into the flat and begins renting out Elliot's room illegally while he is away.
 When Elliot returns he locks himself inside Jessica's room to protest her actions and John Paul moves out.

 Zoe asks Jessica to place a bet on a horse which wins.
 She spends the money and lies to Zoe, claiming the horse lost the race.
 Zoe discovers Jessica's lies and at the Fresher's ball, the pair get into a physical fight.
 Jessica goes to the casino with Zoe's boyfriend Darren Osborne (Ashley Taylor Dawson), they win money and celebrate by having sex on a snooker table.
 They later have sex again but regret their behaviour.
 Kris confronts them about their affair and the conversation is broadcast over the college radio.
 Zoe hears their confession and moves out of the student flats.
 Zoe then vandalises Jessica's door with crude comments and discards her clothing around the village.
 Jessica responds by sabotaging Zoe's instructional video for Evissa salon to make her client Carmel McQueen (Gemma Merna) seem like a prostitute.
 Darren loses his share of his pub business in a poker game to Warren Fox (Jamie Lomas).
 Darren and Jessica follow Warren's girlfriend, Louise Summers (Roxanne McKee) home.
 She is drunk, passes out and Darren steals Evissa's takings from the flat.
 He and Jessica use the money to gamble and win £200,000.
 When Jessica asks him what should they use the money on, Darren reveals he will use the money to buy back his share of the pub and plans to win Zoe back much to the shock and disappointment of Jessica.
-Darren then goes to fresh up before his departure and heads to the pub to pay Warren off.
-Before clock strikes midnight, he notices all the money is gone.
-He discovers Jessica has stolen all the money and runs back to the student halls to retrieve it back but it is too late as he notices Jessica fleeing Hollyoaks village for good in a taxi with the money.
+Darren then goes to freshen up before his departure and heads to the pub to pay Warren off.
+Before the clock strikes midnight, he shockingly notices all the money has gone.
+He discovers Jessica has stolen all the money and runs back to the student halls to retrieve it back.
+However it is too late for him as he discovers Jessica in taxi, fleeing with the money and the village for good.